sakibul95/sakibul95/README.md

 - 🔭 I’m currently working on **Initvent Consulting Services ltd. as a Software Engineer as well as Team Lead**

-- 🌱 I’m currently learning **Artificial Intelligence, Block Chain**
+- 🌱 I’m currently learning **Artificial Intelligence & Block Chain**

 - 👯 I’m looking to collaborate on **OpenSource Projects**